 Within the scaffolding provided by the Connected Leadership model, our Preparing for Senior Strategic Leadership programme creates a secure forgiving space for new and aspiring senior leaders (academic and professional) to explore their motivation, purpose and values, and build personal resilience.
 Alongside this the programme provides some very realistic, practically-focused learning activities linked to situational challenges such as handling sensitive issues, negotiating with partners, and using active inquiry to explore current issues in higher education.

-If you are interested in the subject of connected leadership, it is a key part of our Preparing for Senior Strategic Leadership programme which starts on 31 October.
-The deadline for applications is 26 October - find out more.
+If you are interested in the subject of connected leadership, it is a key part of our Preparing for Senior Strategic Leadership programme - find out more.

 [i] Salovey, P. and Mayer, J. D. (1990).
 Emotional intelligence.
 Imagination, Cognition, and Personality, 9, 185-211.